 A landmark of imagination and ingenuity, 181 Fremont is the result of the world’s foremost architects, curators and artists coming together and striving for perfection.

 181 Fremont’s San Francisco-based team leveraged their international experience to create one of the world’s most innovative and durable structures.
 See the vision that’s reshaping the San Francisco skyline with all the dynamism of its residents.

 181 Fremont has received more commendations for its safety, design and seismic resilience than any other building in the US.
 The Council on Tall Buildings and Urban Habitat awarded 181 Fremont global recognition for Best Structural Engineering and Best Geotechnical Engineering.
-This is in addition to their Awards of Excellence for Best Tall Building (200-299 meters), MEP Engineering Award, Structural Engineering Award, Fire and Risk Award, and Geotechnical Engineering Award.
+This is in addition to their Awards of Excellence for Best Tall Building (200-299 meters), MEP Engineering Award, Structural Engineering Award, Fire and Risk Award, Geotechnical Engineering Award and Platinum LEED Certification.
 No other US building has received as many commendations.

 The caissons at 181 Fremont, the deepest of any condo tower in San Francisco, burrow 260 feet below ground and are anchored into the bedrock.
 The building rests on forty-two 5 to 6-foot diameter concrete piles socketed into bedrock.
 Through ingenious engineering, a high-strength steel exoskeleton structural system behaves like a giant shock absorber, and state-of-the-art safety elevators are designed to provide the most efficient and quickest evacuation during emergencies.
 Taken in total, the building’s innovations have earned it a REDi Gold Rating, the latest resilience-based design guidelines that establish a new beyond-code benchmark for seismic construction.

 “Whenever I am in search of inspiration, I turn to the water”